 sending the group generator associated to the vertex $i\in I$ to the spherical twist at the simple $\Gamma_{Q,W}$-module $S_i$.

-\begin{pf} As $(Q,W)$ is mutation Dynkin, it is obtained by mutating a quiver with potential $(Q'',0)$ finitely many times, where $Q''$ is a Dynkin quiver.
+\begin{pf} As $(Q,W)$ is mutation-Dynkin, it is obtained by mutating a quiver with potential $(Q'',0)$ finitely many times, where $Q''$ is a Dynkin quiver.
 Then we have a group homomorphism $B_{Q''}\to \Aut\Dfd(\Gamma_{Q'',0})$ by Remark \ref{r:artin}, Proposition \ref{prop:braid-relns}, and Lemma \ref{lem:dimext}.
-This gives the base case of an inductive argument, so we need to show that if the spherical twists $F_i$ on $\Gamma=\Gamma_{Q,W}$ satisfy the relations of $B_{Q}$ for a mutation Dynkin quiver with potential $(Q,W)$ then the spherical twists $G_i$ on $\Gamma'=\Gamma_{Q',W'}$ satisfy the relations of $B_{Q'}$.
+This gives the base case of an inductive argument, so we need to show that if the spherical twists $F_i$ on $\Gamma=\Gamma_{Q,W}$ satisfy the relations of $B_{Q}$ for a mutation-Dynkin quiver with potential $(Q,W)$ then the spherical twists $G_i$ on $\Gamma'=\Gamma_{Q',W'}$ satisfy the relations of $B_{Q'}$.

 Assume the functors $F_i:\Dfd(\Gamma)\to \Dfd(\Gamma)$ satisfy the relations of $B_{Q}$ and let $\mu=\mu_k:\Dfd(\Gamma')\to\Dfd(\Gamma)$ be the Keller-Yang derived equivalence.
 Then the functors $\mu^{-1}\circ F_i\circ \mu:\Dfd(\Gamma')\to\Dfd(\Gamma')$ also satisfy the relations of $B_{Q}$.
 By Proposition \ref{prop:conj-sph} we have $\mu^{-1}\circ F_i\circ \mu\cong F_{\mu^{-1}(S_i)}$, i.e., the following diagram commutes: